-Facing up to your elderly parents not coping at home is difficult, but when the refuse accept help is frustrating and heartbreaking at the same time.
+Facing up to your elderly parents not coping at home is difficult.
+Dealing with elderly parents who refuse help can be frustrating and heartbreaking at the same time.
 You want to make their lives as comfortable as possible but they just keep saying no.

 Here is a personal tale from one of our contributors which illustrates the issue perfectly.